Portable 2-Way Radio:

-To stay in touch with family and friends, you would not want to use channels 9 or 19 but a pre-designated channel/frequency known only to your personal contacts.
-Because CB radio channels can be used by anyone with a CB radio, you will need to know your contacts from other radio frequency users.
+To stay in touch with family and friends, do not use channels 9 or 19 but a pre-designated channel/frequency known only to your personal contacts.
+Because CB radio channels can be used by anyone with a CB radio, you will need to distinguish your contacts from other radio frequency users.
 Pre-designated radio names (handles or call signs) should be assigned to each of your contacts and all of you should know the radio names of all other parties in your group.

 4 Secret Languages That Will Allow You to Communicate Anywhere